meresar/dnd_scores/README.md

 In TTRPGs (in particular, Pathfinder and Dungeons & Dragons), you use a 20 sided die to determine success and failure, with a 1 being an absolute failure and a 20 being an excellent success.
 One of the things my group likes to talk about is alternate schemes for rolling these; Mike calls them "weird dice."

 Similarly, there are many ways to get the 6 ability scores your character is based on.
-I'm curious what the distributions look like for these (both for each score and for overall characters).
+I'm curious what the distributions look like for these (both for each score and for overall characters).[^tbh]

 ### Alternate versions of success/failure
 - 1d20 (obviously equal probabilities of everything)